Pipe Frost Protection Guide: Prevent Burst Pipes

 Without proper protection, pipes in vulnerable locations will fail during cold snaps.
 Common consequences of frozen pipes include:

-• Costly damage to insulation, ceilings, and walls.
+• Destruction: Ruptured lines ruin insulation, ceilings, and walls.

-• Sudden loss of heating or water supply.
+• Loss: Properties suffer a sudden loss of heating or water supply.

 For commercial buildings, the stakes are even higher.
 A single pipe failure can shut down operations for days.
 Therefore, prevention is always better than cure.